Everything You Need To Know To Successfully Grow Your Own Cut Flower Garden In Your Own Backyard

 To have a successful and abundant cutting garden, you will need to tend to your plants on a regular basis.
 There are many environmental factors that will impact your plants’ ability to grow.
 Plants need regular water and it’s important to make sure you don’t over or under water.
 Ideally your flower garden should be watered in the morning hours so that they have time for the roots to soak up the water before the heat of the day.

 You can actually check your soil moisture with a Soil Moisture tool that you insert into the ground to test the moisture levels.
 Most plants also benefit from irrigation systems versus overhead watering.
 Having an irrigation system is time consuming to set-up, but will save you hours in the long run from having to hand water.
-It’s important to note that Zinnias are very susceptible to powdery mildew.
+It’s important to note that some cut flower varieties like Zinnias are very susceptible to powdery mildew.
 If your zinnias get powdery mildew, it’s often the result of evening and/or overhead watering.

 Cut Flower Gardens Need Food To Help Them Grow